IDAES/idaes-pse/docs/advanced_user_guide/custom_models/reaction_package_development.rst

 Tutorials
 ---------

-Tutorials demonstrating how to create custom property models can be found :ref:`here<tutorials_examples:Tutorials and Examples>`.
+Tutorials demonstrating how to create custom reaction packages are being developed, but once created they will be found :ref:`here<tutorials_examples:Tutorials and Examples>`.